Taking care of the herd.

 No one should ever go hungry.

-Adopt Technologies has partnered with Phoenix Rescue Mission and we are working to feed as many families and individuals through the food bank and the meals they serve to the community.
+Adopt Technologies recently partnered with Phoenix Rescue Mission to feed as many families and individuals through the food bank and the meals they serve to the community.

 This is the largest single fundraising initiative we’ve ever set out to accomplish.
-To achieve that goal, we are generating a pool of matching funds as large as possible.
-Adopt Technologies will seed that pool with a $10,000 contribution, and our goal is to generate a pool of $50,000 in matching funds.
-We are hopeful that if our clients are in a position to do so, they will strongly consider contributing to this pool of funds.
+We started by generating a pool of matching funds as large as possible.
+Adopt Technologies seeded that pool with a $10,000 contribution, and our goal was to generate as much in matching funds as we could from friends, colleagues and clients.
+Together we raised $26,000!

 OF FAMILIES ARE AFFECTED BY COVID-19 Families in poverty have no safety net.
 Help provide food and support.
 You can make a difference in their lives, especially this holiday season.